 Proper use of seat belts can reduce the risk of severe injury or death by 50%.
 But here’s the problem: 72% of car and booster seats are used improperly, according to the CDC citing a study.

 In fact, using car and booster seats incorrectly can actually aggravate the risk of injury or death in car accidents involving children.

-Here at the Law Offices of Howard Craig Kornberg, we’ve navigated many cases where defective seat belts caused serious injuries and deaths to many young children.
+Here at the Law Offices of Howard Kornberg, we’ve navigated many cases where defective seat belts caused serious injuries and deaths to many young children.

-Our finest Los Angeles car accident attorneys were able to hold manufacturers of the defective seat belts liable for the injuries and fatalities to get compensation for the victims.
+Our finest Los Angeles car accident attorneys were able to hold manufacturers of defective seat belts liable for the injuries and fatalities to get compensation for the victims.